AplaProject/apla-docs-en/source/topics/script.rst

 This contract changes the configuration of a task in cron for launch by timer.
 The contract is available only in VDE systems.
 Parameters:

-* *Id int* - task ID,
+    * *Id int* - task ID.
-* *Cron string* - a string that defines the launch of the contract by timer in the *cron* format; to disable a task, this parameter must be either an empty string or absent,
+    * *Cron string* - a string that defines the launch of the contract by timer in the *cron* format; to disable a task, this parameter must be either an empty string or absent.
-* *Contract string* - name of the contract to launch in VDE; the contract must not have parameters in its data section,
+    * *Contract string* - name of the contract to launch in VDE; the contract must not have parameters in its data section.
-* *Limit int* - an optional field, where the number of contract launches can be specified (until contract is executed this number of times),
+    * *Limit int* - an optional field, where the number of contract launches can be specified (until contract is executed this number of times).
-* *Till string* - an optional string with the time of task must be ended (this feature is not yet implemented),
+    * *Till string* - an optional string with the time of task must be ended (this feature is not yet implemented).
     * *Conditions string* - new rights to modify the task.

 UploadBinary